• Skip to primary navigation

 Instructions

-• Grate potatoes, onion and cabbage.
+• Grate onion, cabbage and potato.
 Set up your food processor with the grater attachment.

-Without separating the leaves, keeping the head of cabbage as intact as possible, cut it into large pieces that will easily fit into your food processor.
-Shred the cabbage.
+Without separating the leaves, keeping the head of cabbage as intact as possible, cut it into large chunks that will easily fit into the food processor.
+Then grate about half of it onto the grated onion.
+Pour all of this into a very large bowl, and then grate the remaining half of cabbage, and add it to the bowl.

 • Test the batter.
 As with any savory pancake I make, here too, it's important to do a "seasoning test" before making all of them.
-Do this by heating a bit of the grape seed oil in a sauté pan and once it's hot, place a very small amount (about 1 teaspoon) of the mixture in the pan.
-Sauté until it's golden brown, about, about 20 seconds per side.
+Do this by heating a bit of the oil in a skillet, and once it's hot, place a very small amount (1 teaspoon or so) of the mixture in the pan.
+Sauté until it's golden brown, about, about 30 seconds per side.
 Now taste.
 Does it need more salt and pepper?
-Adjust the seasonings!
+Adjust the seasonings to taste if necessary.

 • Cook.
-Generously coat a large sauté pan with grapeseed oil, and place it over medium-high heat.
+Generously coat a large sauté pan with olive oil, and place it over medium-high heat.

-Continue sautéing the pancakes using more of the oil if necessary, until you've used the entire mixture.
+Continue this process, using more of the oil if necessary, until you've used the entire mixture.
+Serve warm or hot.

 • Serve warm or hot.